analytiq-hub/sigagent.github.io/engineering_skills.md

 #### Algorithms - YouTube Presentations
 * [Graph Algorithms for Technical Interviews](https://www.youtube.com/watch?v=tWVWeAqZ0WU)
+  * Use vertex adjacency list.
   * Breadth-, depth-first graph traversal.
 Use stack vs queue of unvisited neighbors.
+  * Chessboard grid with squares marked land or water.
+List all islands.
+Walk and build sets of connected components.
 * [Kahn’s topsort](https://youtu.be/cIBFEhD77b4)
 * [Dijkstra’s shortest path](https://youtu.be/pSqmAO-m7Lk): Given unoriented graph with positive edge costs, find shortest path from vertex $A_1$ to $A_n$.
   * Build array of vertex costs $\mathcal{C} = [c_1, ..., c_n]$ from $A_1$ to $(A_k)_{k \ge 1}$, starting from $A_1$ and walking to all neighbors not visited yet.